 In this article, we will discuss the best network simulation tools.
 During the initial learning phase, you may not arrange all networking devices, so it is recommended to install network simulation software to practice and learn networking.
 Simulation tools, help you to understand the traffic flow.
-In the modern computing era, these tools give you real-time experience.
+In the modern computing era, these tools give you a real-time experience.
 The beauty of these tools is that they are cross-platform, so you can install them in Windows as well as Linux.
 So, let’s start!

 Best Simulation Tools for Computer Networking

 1. Cisco Packet Tracer

 Cisco Packet Tracer is proprietary software that allows you to run Cisco platform devices.
-It is a lightweight software and by default, Cisco devices are preloaded into it.
-It is a cross-platform software, so it can be installed in Windows, Linux, Mac OS.
+It is lightweight software and by default, Cisco devices are preloaded into it.
+It is a cross-platform software, so it can be installed in Windows, Linux, and Mac OS.

 The Cisco packet tracer also allows you to understand the packets on each OSI layer.
 The Simulation mode of the Cisco packet tracer allows you to understand the traffic flow, and it will graphically show you each packet.

 You can also customize the router/switches by adding additional modules to them.
 However, you will be not able to integrate external devices.
 So, the communication will be internal to the packet tracer only.

 To test out various services, like, HTTP, HTTPS, TFTP, FTP, DNS, etc., you will get some additional virtual servers with limited facilities.